projectcalico/calico/calico/getting-started/compatibility.md

 ### Platforms

 The following list shows the platforms supported in this release.
+Other platforms may work as well but are not tested.
 The tables provide a platform version history starting with {{site.prodname}} 3.23.

 - [AKS](#aks)
 - [DigitalOcean](#digitalocean)